Payal-25/ML-Bootcamp/README.md

 ##Submissions

-blog link for your submissions
+Blog link for your submissions

 [Blog: Submission](https://github.com/Atharva-Malode/ML-Bootcamp/blob/master/Submission.md) - This blog post provides a detailed explanation for your submissions.]].